-Cat, my 10-year-old, has been completely enamoured with everything Titanic the past few months, so I’ve promised her a visit to the Titanic Belfast Experience this summer.
+Cat, my 10-year-old, has been completely enamoured with everything Titanic the past few months, so I’ve promised her a visit to the Titanic Belfast Experience.
 We’ll have a closer look at the rest of Belfast as well, of course.
 However, I’m undecided as to whether she’s old enough for a walk through the city’s violent history, the Troubles.

 Belfast’s political murals are disturbing.
 Walking along Shankill Road eleven years ago, just a few days before the now infamous 9/11, these images left me feeling edgy, gun-shy, paranoid even.
 But at the same time, I was weirdly drawn in.
 I had to forcefully withdraw my eyes.